-Summer Undergraduate Research Experiences
+Summer Undergraduate Research Experience

 The purpose of the SURE program is to enhance learning opportunities for students while encouraging collaboration in learning and research between faculty and students.
 The work of the student, therefore, must be research-oriented and not clerical or bibliographical in its primary emphasis.

 - Participation by both students and mentors in certain activities is required.
-Before submitting a SURE application, please ensure that you will be able to attend ALL SURE activities.
-SURE research stipends are available to full-time students in all disciplines.
+Before submitting an on-campus SURE application, please ensure that you will be able to attend ALL SURE activities by checking the calendar on the application (last page).

-- To be eligible to be a SURE scholar, students must have completed their freshman year at Elon and should have a cumulative GPA of 3.0 as well as an in-major GPA of 3.0.
+- To be eligible to be a SURE scholar, students must have completed their first year at Elon and should have a cumulative GPA of 3.0 as well as an in-major GPA of 3.0.

 - Also due to the expected intensity level, students are discouraged from pursuing additional employment while participating in SURE.

-Note: To receive any support from the Undergraduate Research Program, including being accepted to SURF, applicable approval from the Institutional Review Board (IRB) must be in place before any data collection from human subjects takes place.
+Note: To receive any support from the Undergraduate Research Program, including being accepted to SURE, applicable approval from the Institutional Review Board (IRB) must be in place before any data collection from human subjects takes place.
 View the IRB Web site for more information about this requirement.

-Proposals will be ranked according to quality on each of the following criteria (not listed in order of importance).
+Proposals will be ranked according to quality on each of the following criteria (not listed in order of importance):

-- Past academic performance.
+- Past academic performance

-- Suitability of the student for the project.
+- Suitability of the student for the project

-- Educational value of the project.
+- Educational value of the project

-- Please review the SURE mentor guidelines prior to applying.
+- Please review the SURE mentor guidelines prior to applying

-- Collaborative nature of the project.
+- Collaborative nature of the project

-- Potential for gaining new knowledge and/or insight within the disciplines.
+- Potential for gaining new knowledge and/or insight within the disciplines

-- The match between project and mentor’s area of expertise.
+- The match between project and mentor’s area of expertise

-- Availability of the mentor to the student during the SURE period.
+- Availability of the mentor to the student during the SURE period

-- If you are applying to mentor a Lumen Prize recipient in the SURE program, please look over the mentor information provided by the Lumen Prize program.
+- If you are applying to mentor a Lumen Prize recipient in the SURE program, please look over the mentor information provided by the Lumen Prize program